autopilothq/props-tester/README.md

 # props tester
 React props are great.
-Using them a component can interact with outside world easily!
+By using them a component can interact with outside world easily!
-They complain if provided value from a consumer does not match the spec, helping in terms of debugging.
+They complain if provided value from a consumer does not match the spec, helping developers in terms of debugging.
 Props also can be used for other purposes as well, take for example component documentation via prop spec.